only-cliches/snap-db/README.md

 2. If the value/tombstone is in the memtable that's returned.
 3. The manifest file is checked to discover which Level files contain a key range that include the requested key.
 The files are then sorted from newest to oldest.
 Each file's bloom filter is checked against the requested key.
 If a bloom filter returns a positive result, we attempt to load data from that Level file.
 If the data/tombstone isn't in the Level file we move to progressively older Level files until a result is found.
 Finally, if the key isn't found in any files we return an error that the key isn't in the database.

 One of the main ways SnapDB is different from LevelDB/RocksDB is the database keys are stored in a red-black tree to make key traversal faster.
-This allows fast `.offset` and `.getCount` methods in the API that aren't typically available for LevelDB/RocksDB stores.
+This allows fast `.offset` and `.getCount` methods in the API that aren't typically available for LevelDB/RocksDB and key only queries are orders of magnitude faster than LevelDB/RocksDB.
 The tradeoff is that all keys must fit in javascript memory.

 # MIT License